Logo Icon

 How to Prepare Logical Reasoning for CLAT 2025?

 You can easily ace this section with enough practice and a clear understanding of the theoretical concepts.
-However, it is recommended that you put some extra effort into it, as it is one of the most time-consuming sections of the exam.
+It is recommended that you put some extra effect into this section, as it is one of the most time-consuming sections in the exam.

-The following are some of the best CLAT Logical Reasoning preparation tips for helping you score well on the upcoming exam.
+The following are some of the best CLAT Logical Reasoning preparation tips to help you score well in the upcoming exam.

 Know Thy Enemy: Familiarize Yourself with the CLAT Syllabus